LOCATION: the Mothlight AVL.NC

 SUBJECT: Mind Over Mirrors

 The best transportive music can result in a feeling of lost time.
 It's not the boredom of staring out the train window—more like an out of body experience.
 You arrive at your destination wondering how you got there, where the middle went.
-Time flies when you're having fun, as they say
+Time flies when you're having fun, as they say.

-I've seen Mind Over Mirrors three now, and each time I've only a vague recollection of what transpired.
+I've seen Mind Over Mirrors three times now, and at each I've only a vague recollection of what transpired.
 Within minutes, their music cocooned me within it.
 Jaime Fennelly's project first made an impression on me with The Voice Rolling, a psychedelic album of solo harmonium (plus effects).
 He has slowly expanded the project into an ensemble, incorporating percussion and strings, but a swirling dream-state remains it's spiritual center.

 Opener, Brokeback, has steadily grown as well.
 Starting as solo project for Tortoise bassist, Douglas McCombs, it's now full-blown band.
 They manage an expressionist sort of instrumental rock with minimalist means, leaning heavily on Ennio Morricone's western atmospherics.